D-SNED/Wheels-Warehouse/README.md

 Explain your models and integration with the inventory microservice, here.

 The Sales microservice manages automobile sales, customer information and salespeople information.
-Sales microservice consists of three mian parts; sales, salespeople, amd customers.
+Sales microservice consists of three main parts; sales, salespeople, amd customers.
 I created four models named Sale, Salesperson, Customer and an Atomobile VO model.
 The Automobile VO model retrieves the automobile entity object's data from the Inventory microservice using polling.

 ### Models